 Every family, at some time, needs to make big decisions about their children.

-Children 1st workers use Family Group Meetings in all sorts of circumstances.
-This can range from early help for a family when they are beginning to have difficulties, right up to when families are involved with social work and child protection services and are making big decisions about how to keep a child safe or where a child should live.
+Children 1st staff organise Family Group Meetings in all sorts of circumstances.
+This can range from help for a family early on when they are beginning to have difficulties, right up to when families are involved with social work and child protection services and are making big decisions about how to keep a child safe or where a child should live.

 How to ask for a Family Group Meeting

 Please contact Children 1st for more information about Family Group Decision Making services in your area.

 Email: firstname.lastname@example.org or call 0131 446 2300.

 “It cut through all the individual conversations and phone calls.
 We all got together as a group and said what we needed to say.”

 “I felt more equal as we were telling them what the plan was going to be”.

 “The Family Group Meeting allowed the families to work together and strengthened our resolve to make sure the children will now be safe.
 I felt empowered as opposed to my input being dismissed.”

 “It was like six months work done in one evening because all of the right people were there at the same time”.